Differ812/AL-Profile-CSS-Library/README.md

 [![](https://i.imgur.com/fh53jYF.png)](#tutorial)
 5. Now to add CSS to your own profile first you'll need to search for the option showned below:
 [![](https://i.imgur.com/DbH0Wi1.png)](#tutorial)
-For easier search Ctrl + F and input CSS.
+For easier search Ctrl + F and input "CSS".
 6. After enabling the option choose one of the [CSS's](#themes) below and click the image to open the raw link, then Ctrl + A and Ctrl + C, go [here](https://anilist.co/settings/apps) and scroll all the way down until you find the box shown below:
 [![](https://i.imgur.com/IDgjyZP.png)](#tutorial)
 7. Now paste it in using Ctrl + V and click submit.